kfinnerty19/QC_bielliptic/README.md

 # QC_bielliptic

-This repository has a very mildly edited version of Francesca Bianchi's SageMath code, originally written for genus 2 bielliptic curves over Q whose Jacobians have Mordell--Weil rank 2.
+This repository has a mildly edited version of Francesca Bianchi's SageMath code, originally written for genus 2 bielliptic curves over Q whose Jacobians have Mordell--Weil rank 2.
 Bianchi's code is discussed in the paper

 [BP22]: "Rational points on rank 2 genus 2 bielliptic curves in the LMFDB" by F. Bianchi and O. Padurariu.